 Privacy Impact Assessment register

 The National Blood Authority (NBA) maintains a register of Privacy Impact Assessments completed by the NBA since 1 July 2018.
-The register was last updated on 18 November 2022.
+The register was last updated in October 2023.

 The Privacy (Australian Government Agencies – Governance) APP Code 2017 (Cth) requires that all agencies, including the NBA, must conduct a Privacy Impact Assessment for all high privacy risk projects.